Seven arrests after night of violence in South Shields

 "I was only about 50 yards away and from what I could see, he was white and probably in his 30s.

 "The other vehicle drove on to the pavement to get past, and zoomed away.
-The man jumped back into his car, which sped off in pursuit.
+He then jumped back into his car, which sped off in pursuit.

 A Northumbria Police spokeswoman said: "Around 6.20pm last night police were informed about a large fight in Temple Park Road.